98chimp/calorietracker-ios/README.md

 ## Next Steps
 - Modify the model layer to allow multiple entries of the same food item per day.
 - Optimize the layout for iPad screens.
 - Add unit and UI test cases to improve code coverage.

+## Update
+A bug that allowed multiple food items with the same _name_ be entered into the data base was discovered and fixed.